vladikr/logsviewer/README.md

 All imported log files will be streamed into an integrated instance of elasticsearch.

 The service operates on compressed collected must-gather files, but can be extended to work also with cluster dump or connect to a live cluster.

+Logsviewer also run insights rules to detect known issues and reports them if identified.

 ## Running the service